Before signing up for any up for any Medicare plan, consider the following, as no single plan is the right plan for all people:

 - What is the right balance between monthly plan premium and cost-sharing?

 MedicareCompareUSA can help you confirm the Medicare plans your physicians and hospitals accept.
-This will help avoid problems with your care and make sure you can keep using your physicians and health care facilities while getting the right coverage.
+This will help avoid problems with disruptions to your care, and make sure you can keep using your physicians and health care facilities while getting the right coverage.
 We can also assist in understanding how these important factors influence your Medicare decisions.
-Call the helpline at 866-391-7763 to speak to a licensed agent who is specially trained to help you understand your Medicare options, or request assistance here: medicarecompareusa.com/speak-with-an-agent
+Call the Helpline toll-free at 866-391-7763 to speak to a licensed agent who is specially trained to help you understand your Medicare options, or request assistance here: medicarecompareusa.com/speak-with-an-agent

 If you or your spouse (or family member if you have a disability) is still working and you have health coverage through that employer or union, contact your employer or union benefits administrator to find out how your coverage works with Medicare.
 This includes federal or state employment and active-duty military service.
 It might be to your advantage to delay Part B enrollment.